-I was first called into this vermuteria three or four years ago on the insistence of a very good friend.
+I first called into this vermuteria on the insistence of a very good friend.
 “You have to go,” he entreated.
-“You’ll love their croquetes.”
+“You’ll love their croquettes.”

-I went, and I did enjoy their croquetes, and I enjoyed their cheese, cod and mushroom mini-croquetes too, and also their patates braves.
+So, I went, and I enjoyed their croquettes, and I enjoyed their cheese, cod and mushroom mini-croquettes too, and I also enjoyed their patates braves.
 Excellent.
-In fact. this popular and busy bar-restaurant has often been voted as serving the best patates braves in the city, and they cost just 2,95€.
+In fact, this popular and busy bar-restaurant has often been voted as serving the best patates braves in the city, and they cost just 2,95€.
 Bargain.

-I visited again and tried their mandonguilles (meatballs).
-I was not disappointed.
+I’ve tried their mandonguilles (meatballs) and was not disappointed.
 Delicious.
 As is their fricandó.

-I’ve visited quite a few times over the past year, each time dipping into something new, and I’ve never been disappointed.
+I’ve visited me than a dozen times over the past few years, each time dipping into something new, and have never been disappointed.
 And so it goes.

 It’s a cheerful, popular after-work hangout, and if you want to get a seat you’ll need to get there fairly soonish after opening time.
 I’ve heard a few French voices amid the mostly Catalan/Spanish throng — however, in all the times I’ve called in, I’ve never yet heard an English voice — so, if being a locals’ local is on your dial then it’s well worth a visit.